wilyjaromj/BookWorm/README.md

 switched it over to using NHibernate.
 I use DI in the startup.cs file, right now the line of code to use EF is commented out and the NHibernate code is what is being used.

-Fifth, I didn't add all of the files in the bin folder to my zip file to cut down on its size, I figured you wouldn't need it to get it up and running.
+Fifth, I didn't add all of the files in the bin or obj folders to my zip file to cut down on its size, I figured you wouldn't need it to get it up and running.
 I apologize if that made it more difficult.

 Sixth, I had fun putting this together.
 There are several things I would do differently if I had more time and